 All dogs age differently.

-Generally speaking, bigger dogs will age faster compared to smaller breeds.
-For example, a golden retriever can be considered a senior by 8-10 years of age, whereas a Chihuahua would only be considered senior around 10-11 years.
+Generally speaking, larger dogs will age faster compared to smaller breeds.
+For example, a Golden Retriever can be considered a senior by 8-10 years of age, whereas a Chihuahua would only be considered senior around 10-11 years.
 Your dog's nutrition, genetics, and environment, all affect how fast your dog ages.

 Here are a couple of things to expect when your dog ages:

 They may develop arthritis or other joint-related diseases which could cause them to slow down.
 Or they may become more susceptible to other diseases.
 This is only natural - after all, humans age in a similar manner, don't they?

 When and if this does occur, you will notice that they may not be able to walk as far or play as much as they used to and you will realize that they get tired easily.
 They may also have difficulties going up or down the stairs or even getting out of a car.

 But let's not despair and simply accept the effects of ageing - here are a few tips to improve the life of old dogs to ensure they stay healthy as long as possible:

 It's important to have good nutrition at any age, but even more when they're more advanced.
 It will allow them to continue being active and playful.

 You can talk about this with your vet as they can make good recommendations about food choices and forms or any specific ingredients that will help your dog remain active.